SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 ## AI Chains

 Functional chaining is just a more algorithmic way of combining tools.
-When you can manipulate output of one program and fee it into another, then you have a whole ecosystem of programs.
+When you can manipulate output of one program and feed it into another, then you have a whole ecosystem of programs that can get tasks done that no one program can accomplish.

+Frickin' commies these ai programs.

-UNIX programmers in the 1970's figured out the power of this methodology, and built system programs called pipes to make it dead simple of *nix programmers to chain simple programs together to do powerful overall tasks.
-They were forced to do so in one way because of limited disk memory back then, but it was also an entire philosophy of computing:
+UNIX programmers in the 1970's figured out the power of this methodology, and built system programs called pipes to make it dead simple for *nix programmers to chain simple programs together to do powerful overall tasks.
+They were forced to do so in one way because of limited disk memory back then, but it was also an entire *philosophy of computing*:

-> Do one thing well.
+<div style="text-align: center; color: hotpink;">Do one thing well.</div>

 Every program should obey this rule, at least morally.
 Monolithic programs doing many things normally do nothing well, although when they run error free they can do a super complex thing pretty well.
 This is almost what current neural net AI models are doing.
-They by-pass the Nix philosophy and brute-force their way to barrage the CPU and GPU of the server machines (or you laptop) with instructions that carry out massive statistical analysis.
+They by-pass the *nix philosophy and brute-force their way to barrage the CPU and GPU of the server machines (or your laptop) with instructions that carry out massive statistical analysis.

 There is no "thinking" or sentience involved here, it is not the same as human